nvdigitalsolutions/unlocked-dashboard/README.md

 docker compose up --build
 ```

-After the services start you can access the frontend at `http://localhost:3000` and the Strapi admin at `http://localhost:1337`.
+Once the services start you can access the frontend at `http://localhost:3000` and the Strapi admin at `http://localhost:1337`.